ShekinahMaxwell/osTicket-PostInstallation_Configuration/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+In this lab, we will perform activites acting as the Administrator.
+In the next lab we will perform activities acting as the Agent or the Help Desk Tech.<br />

 <h2>Overview</h2>